 I get asked to add lists of frequently-asked questions to websites.
 I do my best to talk my clients back from this ledge.

-FAQs are a cancer.
-Once an FAQ section takes hold, the tumour demands regular feeding — which comes at the expense of the rest of the site.
+FAQs are a blight.
+Once an FAQ section takes hold, it demands regular feeding — which comes at the expense of the rest of the site.
 The easy way to deal with anything that comes up is to just toss it in the FAQ — but if organizing the content on your website doesn’t matter, why not just have everything on a single page?
 Why even bother putting things in a sensible order?
 Just make people read the ever-growing list of FAQs and be done with it.

 To your visitors, FAQs are a frustrating game of hide-and-seek.